Ithaca delivery driver stabbed while waiting for order

 - Criminal Possession of a Controlled Substance 7th Degree (Class A misdemeanor)

-Mr. Fenner was processed and arraigned in the Ithaca City Court by the Honorable Judge Wallace.
-Mr. Fenner was remanded to the Tompkins County Jail in lieu of $5,000 cash/ $10,000 bond
+Fenner was processed and arraigned in the Ithaca City Court.
+He was then remanded to the Tompkins County Jail with $5,000 cash bail.

-Anyone who may have witnessed this incident or who can provide any information is asked to contact the Ithaca Police Department as soon as possible.
-Those who wish to remain anonymous may do so.
+Anyone who may have witnessed this incident or who can provide any information is asked to contact the Ithaca Police Department tip line at 607-330-0000.
+Anonymous tips may also be submitted.